MichaelCurrin/auto-commit-msg/docs/deploy.md

 ## Releases
 > How to create a release

-This will run checks, build an extension file in `build`, increment the tag version and push.

 ```sh
 $ npm version minor
 ```

+That will do the following:

+1. Run checks
+2. Build an extension file in `build` directory.
+3. Increment the tag version
+4. Push.

 Then go into the [Releases](https://github.com/MichaelCurrin/auto-commit-msg/releases) section on GitHub, create a release from the tag and upload the built extension `.vsix` file to the binaries part.